Startup Checklist

 This business checklist will walk you through everything you need to do to launch a startup.
-Although every business is different, most startups must complete each of these tasks:
+Although every business is different, most startups must complete each of these tasks.

-Determine If You’re Ready
+Determine if You’re Ready for Entrepreneurship

 For example, launching a startup typically requires passion, creativity, motivation, and self-discipline.
 You’ll also have to be observant, adaptable, and willing to take risks.
 Here’s the good news: you can work on developing all of these characteristics to turn your thinking toward an entrepreneurial mindset.

-Even if you’re just thinking about launching a startup, the first thing you should do is to begin building and growing your entrepreneurial network.
+Even if you’re just thinking about launching a startup, the first thing you should do is begin building and growing your entrepreneurial network.
 A strong network of other founders, entrepreneurs, advisors, mentors, and other members of the startup community can serve as crucial sources of knowledge, advice, connections, and resources.

-You can start online — either through social media or one of the many founders’ networks like Entrepreneurs’ Organization and StartupNation.
+You can start online — either through social media or one of the many founders’ networks like the Entrepreneurs’ Organization and StartupNation.
 Alternatively, you can begin with your local startup community.
 To find local resources near you, check out our local business resources guide.

 Get a Mentor